Scouting and Guiding in Poland: World War II

 After the German invasion of Poland of 1939 the ZHP was deemed a criminal organization by the Nazis (who had gone so far as to begin executing many scouts and guides, along with other possible resistance leaders), but they carried on as a clandestine organization.
-They became nicknamed the Grey Ranks (Szare Szeregi), and cooperated with the Polish Secret State and the Armia Krajowa resistance.
+They received the code namethe Grey Ranks (Szare Szeregi), and cooperated with the Polish Secret State, in particular the Union of Armed Struggle and the Armia Krajowa.

 Some Older Scouts carried out sabotage missions and armed resistance.
 The Girl Guides formed auxiliary units working as nurses, liaisons and munition carriers.
 At the same time the youngest Scouts were involved in so-called "small sabotage" under the auspice of the Wawer organization, which included dropping leaflets or painting the kotwica sign on the walls.
-During Operation Tempest, the Scouts actively participated in the fights, especially during the failed Warsaw Uprising.
+During Operation Tempest, the Scouts actively participated in the fights, especially during the Warsaw Uprising.